 Paste in the negative list from the csv textfile

-This will be a big list that will NEVER display on the Include tab
+This will be a big list that may NEVER display on the Include tab

 - Check the Point List tab for the Point Group

-You should have a list of Negative points
+You should have a resolved list of Negative points

 Are all the points in there?